ipleiria-robotics/CUPREDS_ros/README.md

 - Run ```source /opt/ros/noetic/setup.bash``` and ```catkin_make``` to build the ROS wrapper.
 - From now on, it's up to you :)

+### Docker
+I haven't searched yet how to use X.org on Docker containers.
+- Install Docker.
+It is recommended to follow the official documentation.
+- From this directory, run the command ```docker build -t pcl_aggregator .```.
+This might take a while, just wait.
+- You can then enter the container with ```docker run -it pcl_aggregator /bin/bash```.

 ## Nodes
 ### pcl_aggregator_node
 #### Parameters